-She made her return to TV last year, starring alongside Reese Witherspoon – who played her sister in Friends – in Apple TV+ drama The Morning Show.
+She made her return to TV in 2019, starring alongside Reese Witherspoon – who played her sister in Friends – in Apple TV+ drama The Morning Show.

-News of her separation from former husband Brad Pitt in 2005 sparked a media frenzy, which intensified amid reports he had been unfaithful with his Mr And Mrs Smith co-star Angelina Jolie.
+News of her separation from former husband Brad Pitt in 2005 sparked a media frenzy.

 Aniston married the actor Justin Theroux in 2015, but they split on good terms two years later.